khushveerk/Cloud-computing-/README.md

 now this will show this on your public ip

-In your terminal, enter CTRL+C to stop the container from running. docker ps -a verify the container status with this command
+In your terminal, enter CTRL+C to stop the container from running.

+docker ps -a

+[verify the container status with this command]

 docker rm docker-nginx

-Remove the existing container
+[Remove the existing container]

 docker run --name docker-nginx -p 80:80 -d nginx

-Create a new, detached Nginx container,By attaching the -d flag, you are running this container in the background.
+-Create a new, detached Nginx container,By attaching the -d flag, you are running this container in the background.

 docker ps

-this will obtain info about your container
+[this will obtain info about your container]

 docker stop docker-nginx

-Stop the container
+[Stop the container]

 docker rm docker-nginx

-remove the container
+[remove the container]

 # Building a Web Page to Serve on Nginx

 mkdir -p ~/docker-nginx/html

-Create a new directory for your website content within the home directory
+-Create a new directory for your website content within the home directory

 cd ~/docker-nginx/html

-by this you navigate into this
+[by this you navigate into this]

 vi index.html

-now press i and write your code in html
+[now press i and write your code in html ]

-then press ctrl+c then shift+colon then write wq and enter
+-then press ctrl+c then shift+colon then write wq and enter

 docker run --name docker-nginx -p 80:80 -d -v ~/docker-nginx/html:/usr/share/nginx/html nginx

 Linking the Container to the Local Filesystem

 open your public ip in browser you will see as the content as your html code
+# here you go 👏🏻

 # Orchestration:-

+In cloud computing, orchestration is the process of coordinating and automating the management of applications, tools, and infrastructure across multiple clouds

+# commands to install minikube :-

+-then 7se the following commands :-

 curl -sL https://github.com/ShubhamTatvamasi/docker-install/raw/master/docker-install.sh | bash